bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 ##### Saving Throws

-If a Blood Rite requires a creature to make a saving throw to resist its effects, you use your Hemocraft save DC, as shown below:
+If a Blood Rite requires a creature to make a saving throw to resist its effects, you use your Hemocraft ability (Intelligence) to calculate your Hemocraft save DC, as shown below:

-**Hemocraft save DC** = 8 + your proficiency bonus + your Intelligence modifier
+**Hemocraft save DC** = 8 + your proficiency bonus + your Hemocraft (Intelligence) modifier

 ### Level 2: Vital Sacrifice